Aghagholizadeh/aghagholizadeh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Structurah Engineering and Health Monitoring (sehm) Lab at LMU!"
+title: "Welcome to Structural Engineering and Health Monitoring (sehm) Lab at LMU!"
 author_profile: true
 redirect_from:
   - /about/